AngleProtocol/angle-docs/merkl/introduction.md

 Merkl is free to use for liquidity providers claiming rewards.
 There is a maintenance fee of 3% applied to incentives that are sent by incentivizors.

-This fee is waived for pools which contain agEUR or any other Angle related token.
+This fee is waived for pools which contain EURA or any other Angle related token.

 ## Resources